Losing dimensions: Geometric memorization in generative diffusion: Methods

-For the toy examples, we train a Variance Exploding continuous score model with 2M training steps with batch size 128.
+For our toy models, we train a Variance Exploding continuous score model with 2M training steps with batch size 128.
 We use a Residual Multi Layer Perceptron with hidden size of 128, with two residual blocks.
-Each block is composed by two linear layers with SiLu activation.
+Each block is composed by two linear layers with SiLU activation \citep{Swish}.

 For the image models, we follow the diffusion setting in \citep{ho2020denoising}.
 We kept the variance scheduler, where $\beta_\text{min} = 10^{-4}$ and $\beta_\text{min} = 2 \times 10^{-2}$, the time steps $T = 1000$, and the score model backbone (PixelCNN++ \citep{salimans2017pixelcnn++}) the same.
-In addition, for each of the datasets, we varied the model's channel multipliers, latent dimension, batch size, and training iterations to account for the complexity of the dataset and our available computing resources; see \autoref{tab:models}.
+In addition, for each of the datasets, we varied the model's channel multipliers, latent dimension, batch size, and training iterations to account for the complexity of the dataset and our available computing resources; see Table (\ref{tab:models}).
 For context, we primarily utilized NVIDIA Tesla V100 GPUs with 32 GB of memory for the training of our models.

-For consideration of the data sizes we chosen for our experiment, we closely followed the setup of \citep{yoon2023diffusion}.
-Specifically, we first trained multiple diffusion models using different data split sizes from $\{0.5\text{k}, 1\text{k}, 2\text{k}, 4\text{k}, \dots, |S|\}$, where $|S|$ is the full size of a given dataset.
-We trained our models without random flipping and utilized the exponential moving average version of the trained models, where we set the decay value to 0.9999 during training.
-For Cifar10 \citep{cifar10} and Mnist \citep{mnist}, we did not center-crop or resize the images.
-However, for CelebA-HQ \citep{liu2015faceattributes}, we center-cropped and downsized the images to $64 \times 64$ resolution.
-Moreover, we only use dropout for Cifar10 with the value of 0.1.
-To get a more comprehensive view of the reduction in the manifold size, in Fig. \ref{fig:mnist1}, we provide additional points for the low data size region.
-Specifically, for Mnist, we have $\{2, 4, 8, 16, 32, 64, 128, 256, 325, 400, 500\}$, and $\{100, 200\}$ for CelebA-HQ.
+For what concerns the data sizes that we chose for our experiments, we used the pretrained DDPM models in \citep{ho2020denoising, pham2025memorization}: for Cifar10 \citep{cifar10}, Mnist \citep{mnist}, Fashion-Mnist \citep{fmnist}, and Lsun-Church \citep{lsun} datasets.
+Specifically, these models were trained using $M = 38$ different data split sizes with the goal of finely observing the memorization-to-generalization transition, which also allows us a comprehensive view of the reduction in the manifold size.
+For each dataset, the smallest model was trained on the training set of $N_1=2$ data points while the largest model was trained on the entire original training set $N_M = N$.